samuelnathanrichards/sami_sov/README.md

 * ~~fix code to read current data format.~~

-* scale y axis on spectrum to min = 0, max = maximum scalar between B and R of that spectrum.
+* ~~scale y axis on spectrum to min = 0, max = maximum scalar between B and R of that spectrum.~~

-* perhaps have a toggle that fixes max to the maximum scalar across all spaxels?

 * ~~keep zoom on spectrum when going between spaxels.~~

+* Remove blogs on spec graph on high zoom

 * include reset on spectrum.

+* perhaps have a toggle that fixes max to the maximum scalar across all spaxels?

 * include the gama_sersic image array at the bottom of the page, hyperlinked to the gama_url.